gausby/math-problem/README.md

 Sort of beerwear license.

 You may use it for anything you want.
-If you like it, and we meet in person, you can by me a beer, whatever.
+If you like it, and we meet in person, you can buy me a beer, whatever.
 Oh yeah, don't blame me if your computer catches on fire.

 P.S.
 I love you.